Our family has done the Sydney to Orange road trip regularly over many years and we have found some sweet places to stop.

 Phone: 02 6368 7382

-There are so many lovely things to do and places to visit in Orange.
+Click here for our article: Fun things to do and places to visit in Orange

 Check out this post on Great Accommodations in Orange, With and Without Kids.